ballen4705/Moody-Method/README.md

     - If **gnuplot** is installed on your computer, the command:
 **gnuplot gnuplot.cmd**
- should create the plot.
+ should create a surface plot of your plate, like that shown below.
 You may have to edit the first
       line of **gnuplot.cmd** to set the correct terminal type for your computer.
 If unsure, comment out the first non-comment line in **gnuplot.cmd** by adding a "#" character at the start of the line.